IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_username_password_secret.rst

     Policy for auto-generated passwords.

-  endpoint_type (False, str, None)
-    public or private.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the Secrets Manager instance.

-  custom_metadata (False, dict, None)
-    The secret metadata that a user can customize.

-  description (False, str, None)
-    An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.

-  expiration_date (False, str, None)
-    The date a secret is expired.
-The date format follows RFC 3339.

   labels (False, list, None)
     Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.

-  name (True, str, None)
-    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

-  secret_group_id (False, str, None)
-    A v4 UUID identifier, or `default` secret group.

-  version_custom_metadata (False, dict, None)
-    The secret version metadata that a user can customize.

   rotation (False, list, None)